eudoxia0/eudoxia0.github.io/about.md

 [fiction]: /fiction/
 [gh]: https://github.com/eudoxia0

-I have too many interests to list, and purse them in the most undisciplined manner possible.
-Empirically, the topics that take up most of my time:
+I have too many interests to list exhaustively, but this is a representative
+sample:

 1. Software engineering, theory and practice.
 Compilers, programming languages, type systems, parsers; not abstractly but with the goal of improving